choralakari/choralakari-archive/others/ai_assisted_poems.md

 ---
 **47\.
 God Most Holy, We Thank You** (or Blest Triune God, We Thank You)
 Song adapted from [Walang Hanggang Pasasalamat](https://www.youtube.com/results?search_query=Walang+Hanggang+Pasasalamat) and [Immaculate Heart of Mary Seminary Hymn](https://www.youtube.com/watch?v=HpNuV3vSZWI); Meter: 5.5.9.5.5.9 (trochaic) with refrain and coda
-Tune: Immaculate Heart of Mary Seminary Hymn
+Tune: Immaculate Heart of Mary Seminary Hymn, or with my original tune (Sung in the Philippines and Original Tunes, no. 44 (Original Tune))

 Thank You, Lord Most High,
 For the earth and sky,